 Missing Out on the Financial Benefits of a Successful CRM Implementation

-Most companies invest in CRM in order to decrease costs and/or to increase revenue.
+Most companies invest in CRM in order to decrease costs and/or increase revenue.
 When the wrong CRM system is selected, these financial benefits are not realized.
-If the right CRM system would have resulted in increased sales and in greater operational efficiencies, then there’s a large opportunity cost associated with the wrong CRM decision.
+If the right CRM system would have resulted in increased sales and greater operational efficiencies, then there’s a large opportunity cost associated with the wrong CRM decision.

 When a large project fails, there can be an effect on the attitude of employees, which can, in turn, come at a cost.
-Many users may have been looking forward to the promise of outcomes such as easier access to information and to better internal communication.
+Many users may have been looking forward to the promise of outcomes such as easier access to information and better internal communication.